-Information that you can simply "Google" rarely interests people.
-That's because there's no emotion or personal connections tied to it.
+Information alone rarely motivates anybody to do much of anything.
+That's because there's no emotion or passion tied to it.
 It's not human.
 In your social media marketing efforts, are you connecting with your patients and prospective patients on an emotional, personal level?

 Don't get us wrong...
 When we say "personal level" we're not saying you need to tell everyone in the world that you had a Reuben sandwich for lunch and it gave you heartburn.
-What we are saying is that people like doing business with people they know and like on a personal level-and being warm, accessible, transparent, humble, and imperfect are traits that human beings like in other human beings.
+What we are saying is that people like doing business with people they know and like on a personal level-and being warm, transparent, humble, and imperfect are traits that human beings like in other human beings.